luxmentis/SiestaExt/README.md

     .resource("/repos")
     .child(login)
     .child(name)
-    .typed()
+    .typed() // Create a TypedResource from a Resource.
+Type inference usually figures out <T>.
 }
 ```

-Notice that the rest of your app now knows what data type will be loaded by
-your API methods!

 `TypedResource` is just a wrapper, so you can refer
-to `someTypedResource.resource` to get
-the underlying `Resource` when you need to.
+to `someTypedResource.resource` when you need to.

-Yes, using a typed wrapper like this is certainly an opinionated choice, but
+(Yes, using a typed wrapper like this is certainly an opinionated choice, but
 it makes a lot of things in here work better.
 Plus your API classes are now
 more expressive.
 If you really don't like this, you can still base
-everything around `Resource`, and call `typed()` when you need to.
+everything around `Resource`, and call `typed()` when you need to.)

-### Using a Resource in SwiftUI
+### Use a Resource in SwiftUI

 **Just look at the brevity of this code!** You need nothing more than this
 and the API class.
 I hope you're not getting paid by the line.